refoscodoc/ATEA-Coding-Challenge/README.md

 The following section retrieves such services and configuration and attempts a database migration at launch, in order to check for the existence of the database and its validity.
 The migrations make use of EntityFramework.
+The database of choice for this project is MariaDb running on my local machine inside a Docker container.

 I then create a businessLayer object used for all the CRUD operations, save the passed arguments, and then continue with a loop.